Beyond the growth rate of cosmic structure: Testing modified gravity models with an extra degree of freedom: Structure formation and stochastic bias

 Given measurements of $f(k)$ it is possible to recover $\beta(k)$, from which the behaviour of the force law could be extracted via a Fourier transform.
 The outcome is that combined probes of the velocity and density perturbations serve a similar purpose to laboratory tests of the inverse-square law, but on vastly different scales.

 In this $\Omega_m=1$ model, if $f=1$ the force law is precisely proportional to $1/r^2$.
 Deviations from $f=1$ signal deviations from inverse-square-law behaviour.
 Current data favour $f \sim 0.5$, which can be interpreted as a softening on cosmological scales due to the repulsion of dark energy counteracting the attraction of Newtonian gravity.
+A more detailed discussion of the effect of dark energy perturbations was given by Nesseris \& Sapone~\cite{Nesseris:2015fqa}.